Calarcá: History

-Historic and colonial architecture is still preserved, with houses of bareque and tapia tread, which are accompanied by innumerable stories, tradition, large balconies, colorful gates, and mud roofs.
+Historic and colonial architecture is still preserved, with houses of baroque and tapia tread, which are accompanied by innumerable stories, tradition, large balconies, colorful gates, and mud roofs.
 Among many others, there is the Casa de los Téllez, the building of the Hospital la Misericordia, and the structure of the Rafael Uribe Uribe school.

-In 1999 the city was partially destroyed for an eventually earthquake, which affected the department.
+In 1999, the city was partially destroyed as a result of an earthquake, which affected the department.
 This made the city lose part of the architectural heritage.

 Geography

 The municipality of Calarcá is located between 4° 20’ 40” and 4° 33’ 50” north and between 75° 33’ 40” and 75° 48’ 40” west.
 The inner city is located 4° 33’ 0.6” north and 75° 39’ 00” west.
 It lies in the Andean zone flanking the Central Cordillera, east of the department of Quindío in the centre-western part of the country, within the area known as the Eje Cafetero ("Coffee Axis").
-Calarcá is bordered by the municipalities of Salento to the north, Cajamarca (Tolima) to the east, Córdoba, Buenavista, Pijao in Quindío and Caicedonia in the Cauca Valley to the south, and La Tebaida y Armenia to the west.
+Calarcá is bordered by the municipalities of Salento to the north, Cajamarca in Tolima to the east, Córdoba, Buenavista, Pijao in Quindío and Caicedonia in the Valle del Cauca to the south, and La Tebaida y Armenia to the west.

-The municipality has an area of 219.23 km².
-Urban area is 2.44 km².
-Rural area is 216.79 km².
+The municipality has an area of 219.23 km2.
+Urban area is 2.44 km2.
+Rural area is 216.79 km2.
 It varies in altitude between 1000 m above sea level at the confluence of the Quindío y Barragán rivers to 3667 m above sea level in the El Campanario highland area.

-The city itself sits at an average of 1536 m above sea level.
+Climate

+Calarcá has subtropical highland climate with an average of 20 °C.

 Economy

-Just like in others towns in the Quindio, the economy is based on Colombian coffee crops, plantain and manioc.
+Just like in others towns in the Quindío, the economy is based on Colombian coffee crops, plantain and manioc.
 Another important source of income is money remittance from people working in other countries to their families.

 Ecotourism is also strongly supported in the area.
-Just outside the town is the Quindío Botanical Garden, which opened in 1985, and includes an outdoor butterfly house that contains more than 1200 species of butterflies native to Colombia, housed inside a butterfly-shaped structure of 640 m2. since the collections of medicinal plants, heliconias, and cactus, are accompanied by gardens that delight the senses.
+Just outside the town is the Quindío Botanical Garden, which opened in 1985, and includes an outdoor butterfly house that contains more than 1,200 species of butterflies native to Colombia, housed inside a butterfly-shaped structure of 640 m2.
+Since the collections of medicinal plants, heliconias, and cactus, are accompanied by gardens that delight the senses.